n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleBooks/README.md

 7. Select the following in the ***Variable Selector*** section: Nodes > Google Books > Output Data > JSON > id.
 You can also add the following expression: `{{$node["Google Books"].json["id"]}}`.
 8. Click on ***Execute Node*** to run the workflow.
 :::
-In the screenshot below, you will notice that this node adds the volume that we got the previous node to a bookshelf that we specify.
+In the screenshot below, you will notice that this node adds the volume that we got from the previous node to a bookshelf that we specified.

 ![Using the Google Books node to add a volume to a bookshelf volume](./GoogleBooks1_node.png)